-The 2019 - 2022 TIP contains projects that promote bicycle and/or pedestrian safety.
+The 2020 - 2023 TIP contains projects that promote bicycle and/or pedestrian safety.
 Safety education takes place under the Sheboygan County Non-Motorized Transportation Pilot Program (NMTPP) level of effort for program oversight project, which includes some funding for education and outreach.
 Safety education can also take place under the Sheboygan County NMTPP marketing and branding project.
-Finally, two construction projects and one enhancements "grouped" project are also expected to improve bicycle and pedestrian safety.
+Finally, one construction project and one enhancements "grouped" project are also expected to improve bicycle and pedestrian safety.